pe1mew/NTRIP-Client-for-ESP32/NTRIPClient_Software/NTRIPClient_Documentation/protocols.md

 ## MQTT message

 The NTRIP Client send position information and metadata to the broker.
-This information is typcally shown below:
+This information is typcally shown below.
+A description of the name-value pairs is presented after this. :

 ```json
 {